 Poiana Brasov is a popular winter sports region that is not far from Brasov.
 The resort area can be reached by taxi, Uber, or bus from Brasov (take the number 20 from the Livada Postei bus stop).
 If you want to read more about public transport in the Brasov area you can do so here.

 If you find yourself in Brasov in the winter this is the perfect place to go for a day of skiing.
 But don’t worry, there are also tons of things to do in the summer.

 For example, you could visit the Seven Ladders Canyon.
 If you do the Canyon, it is recommended to take a car as it can be difficult to get back to Brasov via taxi or bus.
-Alternatively, you could also do it as part of a tour.
-Here’s a highly-rated tour that actually allows you to see Poiana, Bran Castle, and Rasnov Fortress with an experienced guide!
+Alternatively, you could also do it as part of a tour that leaves from Brasov.

 We would recommend you do a walking tour so you get to see a lot of things in a short amount of time.
 For more information about this and things to do read our guide about Bucharest here.